steveya/steveya.github.io/_posts/2024-07-17-malaria-detection-3.md

 4. [What's Next?](#whats-next)
 5. [Closing Thoughts](#closing-thoughts)

-Welcome to the final part of building a malaria detection model.
+Welcome back to our journey in building a malaria detection model.
 If you've been following along, you've seen how I prepared the data and built various models to detect Malaria from cell images.
 How well did our models perform on a relative basis?

 ## Model Performances